CS-SI/eodag/docs/cli_user_guide.rst

   - `sensorType` (e.g. OPTICAL)
   - `keywords` (e.g. SENTINEL2 L1C SAFE), which is case insensitive and ignores `-` or `_` characters

-For example, the following search request will first search for a product type for platform SENTINEL2 and processingLevel L1 (there are several product types matching these criteria, e.g., `S2_MSI_L1C`) and then use this product type to execute the actual search.
+For example, the following search request will first search for a collection for platform SENTINEL2 and processingLevel L1 (there are several collections matching these criteria, e.g., `S2_MSI_L1C`) and then use this collection to execute the actual search.

 .. code-block:: console